Wouldn’t it be great if you could just have hot water whenever you want? We Explore The Top 5 Tankless Water Heaters For Your RV Campers.

 The ability to deliver hot water over fixed intervals (for example every .1 or 1 minute).
-Of course this requires that you have not turned off your valve or attached any other device which may divert the hot water.
+Of course, this requires that you have not turned off your valve or attached any other device that may divert the hot water.

-So, if you need constant supply of hot water flowing at all times from most important sources such as kitchen sink, shower, and washing machine you should opt for a tank-type water heater.
+So, if you need a constant supply of hot water flowing at all times from the most important sources such as the kitchen sink, shower, and washing machine you should opt for a tank-type water heater.